 There are several clans among the Alak, named after certain types of animals such as pigs, buffalos and chickens.
 These animals are considered sacred by the members of each clan, who are not allowed to eat them.

 The Alak, along with the Talieng, Lavae and Katu, participate in the annual Buffalo-Sacrifice Ceremony.
-Annual festivals are also held to honor the spirits who protect their villages.
-In times of sickness or calamity, or if a poor crop is produced, the Alak believe they have provoked the spirits and a ceremony is held in order to find the offended deity.
-A chicken is boiled and a shaman summoned to study the liver patterns and stomachs of the chicken.
-This form of divination is believed to be able to pinpoint the spirit that caused the disaster.
+The Alak people also have annual festivals to honor the spirits who protect their villages.
+In times of sickness or calamity, or if they have a poor crop, the Alak believe they have provoked the spirits and they must hold a ceremony to find the offended deity.
+They boil a chicken and summon a shaman to study the liver patterns and stomachs of the chicken.
+In this way they are able to pinpoint the spirit that caused the disaster.

-There are only a tiny number of known Christians among the Alak in Laos.
-Most Alak have never heard the Gospel in a manner they can easily comprehend.
-Gospel recordings exist in five different Alak dialects.
-These audio tools are a great help to people wishing to take the Gospel to this group.
+There are only a tiny number of known Christ followers among the Alak in Laos.
+Most Alak have never heard the gospel in a manner they can easily comprehend.
+There are gospel recordings in five Alak dialects.
+These audio tools are a great help to people wishing to take the gospel to this group.
 Just over a third of Alak (one-fifth of the women) are able to read.

-* Ask God to raise up a triumphant Alak church for the sake of His glorious Name.
+Ask God to raise up a triumphant Alak church planting movement for the sake of his glorious name.